 At Northeast Medical Institute we offer ” Rolling Schedules”, which allows our classes to run once we have 3 students registered.
 At Northeast Medical Institute our classes typically are smaller and we are required to run courses with at least 3 students.
 If there are not 3 students registered the class will be pushed back until we have 3 students registered.
 Typically our Stamford CNA daytime fills up very quickly since our class is capped at 8 students.
 Our Stamford Phlebotomy daytime program is also capped at 8 and typically fills up as well.
 However, our evening courses tend to be a little smaller so we have our ” Minimum Enrollment Policy” in place to avoid classes being under 3 students.
 Typically it takes about anywhere from 1-3 weeks to get 3 students in the evening courses.
 Remember, our classes are small so that means you get more 1 on 1 with our instructors.
 If you have any questions in regards to our Rolling Schedule please contact s at 203-391-6766 ext 1.

 How do you practice your venipuncture and capillary sticks?

-Since we use the National Healthcare Association as our testing vendor, they require all students to complete 30 venipunctures and 10 capillary sticks.
+At Northeast Medical Institute we use the National Healthcare Association as our testing vendor and they require all students to complete 30 venipunctures and 10 capillary sticks.
 During the class you will have the opportunity to stick our dummy arm’s as well as the volunteer’s you bring in.
 Yes, you do have to bring in volunteers.
 Now since Northeast Medical Institute offers other courses throughout the same time as the phlebotomy course, typically our cna students or ekg students step in to volunteer.
 If you have questions about this or are concerned about not being able to bring in anyone please contact us at 203-391-6766 to talk further.